kimiachenari/kimiachenari.github.io/index.md

 #### LST, NDVI, and Housing Price Distributions across 22 Tehran Districts
 ![LST, NDVI, and Housing Price Distributions across 22 Tehran Districts](https://github.com/kimiachenari/images/blob/main/Untitled-1.jpg)
+##### This plot visualizes the distribution rank across 22 Tehran districts for three variables: Land Surface Temperature (LST), Normalized Difference Vegetation Index (NDVI), and Housing Price.

 ## Network Analyse using Python

 #### Network Closeness using Momepy Python library
 ![Closenessn](https://user-images.githubusercontent.com/104256716/176389458-251bece2-051e-4f2e-8ecd-7369699eb506.png)
-#### The brighter color represented the higher closeness value.
-The highest curve of (d) among all chosen districts resulted from a comparison between the four districts in terms of local closeness_centrality frequencies. (b) provided an almost normal curve which presented a symmetrical distribution. (c) and (e) had nearly identical skew distributions.
+#### Closeness centrality is a concept in graph theory that measures a node's average distance to all other nodes in the network.
+In this context, nodes likely represent street intersections, and edges represent connecting streets.
+A higher closeness centrality value indicates that an intersection is, on average, closer to other intersections.

 #### Network Edge Bearing using OSMnx Python library

 ![edge](https://user-images.githubusercontent.com/104256716/176389728-714e7d7e-649b-4c74-b297-cec7ea989e6a.png)
-#### Street Edge Bearing was calculated to classify urban patterns.
-The chart represents how every district of Mashhad's street orientations were scattered in different directions
+#### Street edge bearing was used to classify urban patterns in Mashhad.
+This chart visualizes the distribution of street orientations across all districts in the city.

 #### Network indexes

 ![depth map3](https://user-images.githubusercontent.com/104256716/176394698-3a0a8fa2-544c-4b31-8897-33807922dbf9.png)
-#### The figure shows network analyse indexes using SpaceSyntax in Sareban neighborhood of Bojnourd city of Iran.
+#### This figure depicts network indices calculated using SpaceSyntax for the Sareban neighborhood in Bojnourd city, Iran.

 ## spatial analyse using Image processing
 #### NDVI Distribution (OpenCV Python library)
 ![ndvi dis2](https://user-images.githubusercontent.com/104256716/176740202-0e4ab348-8a85-488e-b115-3c2ab1257c41.png)

-Distrivbution of vegetated area in city can be calculate by black and white image range.
-Acording to the map image with higher rage of black area has higher distribution in green areas. (c) and (d) represented the high and least vegetation distribution.
+The distribution of vegetation in a city cannot be reliably calculated solely based on the black and white range of an image.
+While darker areas in a black and white image might suggest more vegetation, other factors like soil type and shadows can influence the image.

 #### Shade distribution (OpenCV Python library)

 ![final3](https://github.com/kimiachenari/kimiachenari.github.io/assets/104256716/750f74d9-428b-4716-a044-84c02527f4cf)
+The distribution of shade and bright colors in Yazd's vernacular architecture is surprising.
+This is because these traditional buildings are designed to create distributed shade, resulting in a relatively even balance of shade and sunlight throughout neighborhoods.

 #### Covid-19
 ![176381924-6818dc57-2997-4746-9522-5fc832b3831d](https://user-images.githubusercontent.com/104256716/176382083-f54f431e-3c75-4725-b7b1-50a1d8cdd458.png)

-##### The map shows how Corona virus my spread in Iran.
-It began in Qum provice and then spread in the capital city of Iran, Tehran.
-The map Created using Geopandas and Matplotlib libraries.
+##### This map depicts the spread of the COVID-19 virus across Iran.
+It likely originated in Qom province before reaching the capital city, Tehran.
+The map was created using geospatial libraries GeoPandas and Matplotlib.

 ## Spatial Analyse using Software
 #### Site Analysis

 ![site analysis3](https://user-images.githubusercontent.com/104256716/176394727-40da3f75-2e0e-40f8-880e-8444600e3e0e.png)
-#### The figure analysed diffrent urban indexes using ArcGIS, SketchUp and Photoshop softwares in Sareban neighborhood of Bojnourd city of Iran.
+#### This figure analyzes various urban design indexes for the Sareban neighborhood in Bojnourd city, Iran.
+ArcGIS was likely used for spatial analysis, while SketchUp and Photoshop are better suited for 3D modeling and image editing, respectively.
 #### Site Selection using ArcGIS
 ![site selection](https://user-images.githubusercontent.com/104256716/176395207-ee15e693-2114-455d-bf5e-cd76e056c4bb.png)
-#### The figure shows several maps which created to select the best place for new city around Bojnourd city of Iran.
+#### This figure presents a series of maps created to identify the most suitable location for a new city near Bojnourd, Iran.
 ## Design

 #### House Design